Bogatyr: Etymology

-The word bogatyr is not of Slavic origin.
-It derives from the Turco-Mongolic baghatur "hero", which is itself of uncertain origin.
-The term is recorded from at least the 8th century.

-Gerard Clauson suggests that bağatur was in origin a Hunnic proper name, specifically that of Modu Chanyu.
-Alternatively, a suggestion cited in the Brockhaus and Efron Encyclopedic Dictionary that the term may be related to the Sanskrit bhagadhara.

-Brockhaus and Efron Encyclopedic Dictionary (1890—1907) claims that the first known use of the word in a Kievan context occurred in Stanisław Sarnicki's 1585 book Descriptio veteris et novae Poloniae cum divisione ejusdem veteri et nova (A description of the Old and the New Poland with the old, and a new division of the same), which states: "Rossi ... de heroibus suis, quos Bohatiros id est semideos vocant, aliis persuadere conantur." ("Ruthenians ... try to convince others about their heroes whom they call Bogatirs, meaning demigods.")
+The word bogatyr is mentioned in Russia in the 13th century.
+It is noted as being of non-Slavic origin and being either derived from Iranian bahadur ("god's servant"), Turco-Mongol bahadar, bahadir, bahadur, batur, batyr, bator (see baghatur) meaning "brave warrior", or the Sanskrit bhagadhara ("having happiness, being lucky").
+In Russian, bogatyr has three meanings: "Russian epic hero or courageous warrior with extraordinary power"; "daring, strong and courageous warrior"; "physically strong, tall and powerful".
+The term bogatyr replaced (or became a synonym) of the Russian horobor, hrabr ("brave").
+It is a cognate of Hungarian batór ("courageous").

-The term vityaz comes from Proto-Slavic *vitędzь, from Proto-Germanic *wīkingaz through a West Germanic intermediary.
-The earliest attested form is Old English wicing, "pirate", whence modern English viking.
+The term vityaz (витязь, /ru/; витязь, /uk/), translated as "knight", comes from Proto-Slavic *vitędzь, from Proto-Germanic *wīkingaz through a West Germanic intermediary.
+The earliest attested form is Old English wicing, "pirate", corresponding to modern English viking.
 This in turn probably comes from Latin vicus with the Germanic suffix *-inga-, indicating belonging.
 In Germanic and Latin sources, the word has negative connotations.
 The circumstances of borrowing, and how it came to mean "hero" in Slavic, remain unclear.
 Alternatively, per Brückner and Machek, the Proto-Slavic term could be of native Slavic origin, "victory" or "trophy".

-In modern Russian, the word bogatyr also labels a courageous hero, an athlete or a physically strong man.